-Please indicate if you plan to attend this meeting Yes □ No □ Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date: RBC BEARINGS INC CORPORATED PROXY FOR 2013 ANNUAL MEE TING OF STOCKHOL DERS THIS PROXY IS SOLICITI ED ON BEHALI F OF THE BOARD OF DIRECTORS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS The undersigned stockholder(s) of RBC Bearings Incorporated, a Delaware corporation (the "Company"), hereby revoking any proxy heretofore given, does ereby appoint Dr. Michael J. Hartnett, Daniel A. Bergeron and Thomas J. Williams, and each of them, with full power to act alone, the true and lawful troneys-in-fact and proxies of the undersigned, with full powers of substitution, and hereby authorize(s) them and each of them, to represent the undersigned nd to vote all shares of common stock of the Company that the undersigned is entitled to vote at the 2013 Annual Meeting of Stockholders of the Company of the held on September 12, 2013 at 9:00 a.m., local time, at 102 Willenbrock Road, One Tribology Center, Oxford, CT 06478. and any and all adjournments and postponements thereof, with all powers the undersigned would possess if personally present, on the following proposals, each as described more fully in the accompanying proxy statement, and any other matters coming before said meeting.
-F NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED "FOR" THE ELECTION OF THE NOMINEES FOR DIRECTOR NAMED IN PROPOSAL 1, "FOR" PROPOSAL 2 AND "FOR" PROPOSAL 3 AND "FOR" PROPOSAL 4 AND IN THE DISCRETION OF THE PROXIES ON SUCH DITHER MATTERS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS "HEREOF TO THE EXTENT PERMITTED UNDER APPLICABLE LAW.
-ADDRESS CHANGE / COMMENTS/: ADDRESS CHANGE / COMMENTS/: (If you noted any Address Changes and/or C Comments above , please mark correspon ding box on the reverse side.)
-Continued and to be signed on reverse side 67
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+The undersigned stockholder(s) of RBC Bearings Incorporated, a Delaware corporation (the "Company"), hereby revoking any proxy heretofore given, does hereby appoint Dr. Michael J. Hartnett, Daniel A. Bergeron and Thomas J. Williams, and each of them, with full power to act alone, the true and lawful attorneys-in-fact and proxies of the undersigned, with full powers of substitution, and hereby authorize(s) them and each of them, to represent the undersigned and to vote all shares of common stock of the Company that the undersigned is entitled to vote at the 2017 Annual Meeting of Stockholders of the Company to be held on September 13, 2017 at 9:00 a.m., local time, at Building B, 102 Willenbrock Road, One Tribology Center, Oxford, CT 06478. and any and all adjournments and postponements thereof, with all powers the undersigned would possess if personally present, on the following proposals, each as described more fully in the accompanying proxy statement, and any other matters coming before said meeting.

+IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED "FOR" THE ELECTION OF THE NOMINEES FOR DIRECTOR NAMED IN PROPOSAL 1, "FOR" PROPOSAL 2, "FOR" PROPOSAL 3, "FOR" 3 YEARS UNDER PROPOSAL 4, "FOR" PROPOSAL 5, "FOR" PROPOSAL 6 AND "FOR" PROPOSAL 7 AND IN THE DISCRETION OF THE PROXIES ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF TO THE EXTENT PERMITTED UNDER APPLICABLE LAW.
+ADDRESS CHANGE / COMMENTS/: (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
+Continued and to be signed on reverse side 75